bhavaniravi/portfolio/data/blogs/how_to_run_a_community_seamlessly.md

 slug: "go-to-guide-to-run-communities"
 published_date: 2019-08-16
 created_date: 2019-08-10
-title: "A go-to Guide to run a community"
+title: "A Go to Guide to run a community"
 template: "post"
 draft: false
 description: "Community helps a lot of people, and as a lead it is your job to keep the community alive and motivated.
 But, recently I went throught a burn out, nothing so bad but I was not in a position to keep the communities alive.
 I took a step back from the communities I run and became more of an observer over a contributor. "